 In Native Messaging, this can be achieved with the evolve into two-phase invocation feature.
 By default, invocations on a proxy's typed receiver always end up with premature returns along with their reply results to be polled back or delivered through callbacks later in a separate invocation phase.
 The evolve into two-phase feature allows invocations on a proxy's typed receiver to block and end up with a mature return if it can be accomplished before a specified timeout expires.
-Otherwise, if the invocation cannot complete before the timeout expires, it will evolve into a two-phase invocation on a proxy's typed receiver has evolved into a two-phase invocation, the application can examine the reply_not_available attribute of the local Native Messaging Current object after the return.
+Otherwise, if the invocation cannot complete before the timeout expires, it will evolve into a two-phase invocation by taking a premature return.
+To determine whether an invocation on a proxy's typed receiver has evolved into a two-phase invocation can examine the reply\not\available attribute of the local Native Messaging Current object after the return.